-The net carrying value of development and production assets is depleted using the unit of production method by reference to the ratio of production in the period to the related proved and probable oil and gas reserves, taking into account estimated future development costs necessary to bring those reserves into production and the estimated salvage value of the assets at the end of their useful lives.
+The net carrying value of property, plant and equipment is depleted using the unit of production method by reference to the ratio of production in the period to the related proved and probable oil and gas reserves before royalties, taking into account estimated future development costs necessary to bring those reserves into production.
+Estimated salvage value of the assets at the end of their useful lives is also taken into account.
+Depletion is calculated at the CGU level.